10 Structural equation models, factor analysis, and mediation

 When there is a single categorical latent variable, factor analysis overlaps with clustering, which we studied in Section 4.12.
 Whether we think of the values of the latent variable as clusters, classes, factor levels, or something else is mainly a philosophical question – from a mathematical perspective, it doesn’t matter what name we use for them.

 When observations from the same cluster are assumed to be uncorrelated, the resulting model is called latent profile analysis, which typically is handled using model-based clustering (Section 4.12.5).
 The special case where the observed variables are categorical is instead known as latent class analysis.
 This is common, e.g., in analyses of survey data, and we’ll have a look at such an example in this section.
-The package that we’ll use for our analyses is called poLCA – let’s install it:
+The package that we’ll use for our analyses is called poLCA

 The National Mental Health Services Survey is an annual survey collecting information about mental health treatment facilities in the US.
 We’ll analyse data from the 2019 survey, courtesy of the Substance Abuse and Mental Health Data Archive, and try to find latent classes.
-Download nmhss-puf-2019.csv from the book’s web page, and set file_path to its path.
-We can then load and look at a summary of the data using:
+Download nmhss-puf-2019.csv

 All variables are categorical (except perhaps for the first one, which is an identifier).
 According to the survey’s documentation, negative values are used to represent missing values.
-For binary variables, 0 means no/non-presence, and 1 means yes/presence.
+For binary variables, 0

-Next, we’ll load the poLCA package and read the documentation for the function that we’ll use for the analysis.
+package and read the documentation for the function that we’ll use for the analysis.

-As you can see in the description of the data argument, the observed variables (called manifest variables here) are only allowed to contain consecutive integer values, starting from 1.
-Moreover, missing values should be represented by NA, and not by negative numbers (just as elsewhere in R!).
-We therefore need to make two changes to our data:
+argument, the observed variables (called manifest variables here) are only allowed to contain consecutive integer values, starting from 1.
+Moreover, missing values should be represented by NA

-• Change negative values to NA,
+- Change negative values to

 In our example, we’ll look at variables describing what treatments are available at the different facilities.
 Let’s create a new data frame for those variables: